Washington Senate passes bill to abolish death penalty

 - Mock draft roundup: Who will the Seahawks select at No. 18?
 Here's what the experts are saying

-A 2015 study from Seattle University found that death penalty cases in the state cost $1 million more than similar cases where capital punishment is not sought.
+A 2015 study from Seattle University found that death-penalty cases in the state cost $1 million more than similar cases where capital punishment is not sought.

+“We spend a lot of money, our tax money, appealing these decisions, and we have done this for many, many years,” Walsh said.
+“I have no sympathy for people that kill people, that’s not why I’m doing this.
+I’m doing this maybe because I feel like it’s somewhat our responsibility as legislators to vet these issues here in this forum, in this venue.”

+Before the final vote, lawmakers rejected an amendment that would have sent the measure to voters to decide.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.